Difficult Life, Wonderful God!

 Life Is Hard!
 Those of ancient times knew this well.
 By the sweat of their brows, the men toiled the ground.
 Thick with thorns and thistles was the ground they toiled, but it was good ground, for it produced the plants that provided the food and drink used for sustenance and enjoyment.
 The women had to endure great pains any time a new life entered the world, but the children were joys to them, and the parents thanked and praised God for them.
 Together man, woman and child moved through a world full of hardship and danger.
 They had to beware of wild animals who would strike them if threatened or trod upon, and of corrupt men who would harm or take from them.
 They also had to endure events of nature - plagues, famines and floods.
 But they felt strength in thier endurance and they felt God's goodness in their labors, as well as in their joys.

 Adam and Woman

 Adam was a gardener.
 He was God's gardener.
-He worked the garden, and he took well care of it.
+He worked it and took well care of it.
 Adam was permitted to eat any of the fruit from the trees that grew in the garden.
 He was instructed however, not to eat from the tree of knowledge which, with the tree of life, stood in the center of the garden.
 But he and the woman, his mate, ate the forbidden fruit and that seems to be when all the difficulties began.

 Noah and the Flood